Brain surgery

 The bone flap is usually placed back at the end of the surgery, using small titanium plates to hold it in place.
 These plates are MRI compatible.
 This brain surgery is called a craniotomy.

 The bone flap may not be put back if your surgery involved a tumor or an infection, or if the brain was swollen.
 This brain surgery is called a craniectomy.
-The bone flap may be put back during a future operation.
+The bone flap may be kept in a freezer or placed under the skin of your abdomen and put back during a future operation.

 The time it takes for the surgery depends on the problem being treated.